 As the world becomes increasingly data-driven, the importance of data engineering has grown exponentially.
 Data engineering is the process of designing, building, and maintaining the infrastructure that stores, processes, and retrieves data.
 At the heart of this process are data engineering tools, which enable data engineers to efficiently manage and analyze large datasets.
-In this article, we will delve into the world of data engineering tools, exploring what they are, their importance, and the key concepts that beginners need to understand.
+In this article, we will delve into the world of data engineering tools, exploring their fundamentals, types, and applications.

 What are Data Engineering Tools?